MichaelCurrin/javascript-bundling-quickstarts/quickstarts/webpack-babel-typescript/README.md

 # Webpack + Babel + TypeScript quickstart

-Extends the [Webpack example](../webpack/) by adding support for TypeScript and Babel.
+Extends the [Webpack](/quickstarts/webpack/) quickstart by adding support for TypeScript and Babel.

+See [babel-loader](https://webpack.js.org/loaders/babel-loader/) guide on Webpack docs.

 ## Packages used